killhamster/drilfiction/README.md

 # Drilfiction.txt: what if dril wrote fanfiction?
 Tested on macOS 10.14 (18A391).
 Might work on other OSes.
 Written in Python 3 and licensed under GPLv3.
-Based on Pynsufferable: https://github.com/adwareboi/pynsufferable-twitter-bot
+Based on Pynsufferable: https://github.com/adwareboi/pynsufferable-twitter-bot with additional bits adapted from heroku_ebooks: https://github.com/tommeagher/heroku_ebooks

 The bot in action: [drilfiction](https://twitter.com/drilfiction)

 ### What does it do?
 I had originally considered creating a bot to generate Markov chains based on twitter accounts dril and fanfiction_txt, but this proved insufficient, as the results made too little sense.
-Branched from another project, this is a single python script bot that can randomly tweet mashed up tweets between 2 accounts, randomly tweet Markov chains, or upload photos.
+Branched from another project, this is a python script bot that can randomly tweet mashed up tweets between 2 accounts, randomly tweet Markov chains, or upload photos.
 It keeps a record of previous tweets in a sqlite database and compares new output to them to avoid repeating itself too much.

 It also can stream mentions and reply to them by changing all the vowels by 'i' or using text files as resource.
 Several infamously bad fanfictions are set as the default, in fitting with the theme.